Palestinian women look to Bethlehem to boost their role

 MALE SYSTEM

-Israeli military law covers all of the West Bank to protect Israel's security requirements.
-In parts of the West Bank where the Palestinian Authority (PA) has administrative power, Palestinian law applies.

-But persuading people to trust the PA police and courts is hard, and clans are still the mainstay of social order, resolving everything from car accidents to murder.
+In the parts of the West Bank where Palestinian law rather than Israeli military law applies, persuading people to trust the police and courts is hard, and clans are the mainstay of social order, resolving everything from car accidents to murder.

 In Zaboun's case, 600 grim-faced men from both families gathered for an 'atwa', or truce, two weeks after her killing and a trusted dignitary negotiated a settlement or 'diya' to compensate the dead woman's family.